 Commercial Driver FAQs in Oregon

-The Oregon Department of Motor Vehicles (DMV) requires a CDL for operation of vehicles weighing more than 26,000 pounds, vehicles carrying 16 or more people including the driver, or vehicles used to transport hazardous materials.
+The Oregon Driver and Motor Vehicle Services Division (DMV) requires a CDL for operation of vehicles weighing 26,001 lbs. or more, vehicles carrying 16 passengers or more including the driver, or vehicles used to transport hazardous materials.

 Are there any exceptions for farm vehicles, police or other emergency personnel, or others?

 - Recreational vehicles (RVs) operated only for personal use.

 - Certain farm vehicles when the driver is operating within a farm property.

 - Emergency fire vehicles operated by firefighters.